hugo-cuenca/precisej-rs-printable-errno/README.md

 I didn't find out how to do anything similar with other libraries such as `anyhow`.
 If someone finds a better, equally lightweight alternative please contact me.

+### Why not Termination?
+As of 2021-12-10, [std::process::Termination] is unstable and requires the `termination_trait_lib` feature, which can only be activated in nightly versions of Rust.
+Not all programs can make use of nightly (some, such as `initd`, deny the use of unstable features in its codebase), for which this crate exists.

+Not all of this library's functionality can be replicated with [std::process::Termination], so this library can be of use even for users of nightly Rust, albeit somewhat awkwardly.
+Future versions of `precisej-printable-errno` will optionally include an implementation of [std::process::Termination] for [ExitError] as a non-default feature for interested nightly users.

 ## How?
 ```rust